tianshu129/foqat/README.md

 FOQAT stands for "Filed observation quick analysis toolkit".

-The R package is developed and maintained by Chen Tianshu from Professor Xue Likun's research group of Environmental Research Institute of Shandong University.
+FOQAT package is developed and maintained by Chen Tianshu from Professor Xue Likun's research group of Environmental Research Institute of Shandong University.

 Regular users are encouraged to enlist in the [FOQAT users email group](https://groups.google.com/d/forum/foqat), a combo email list and Q/A forum.